How to Disassemble or Break Down a Large Projection TV

 The problem with the rest of the Toshiba 50H82 TV is that there are no other areas to unscrew.
 The remaining pieces are glued together.
 Brute force will be needed to break the rest but there is a large glass mirror to deal with.

 The mirror slides out upward but the top of the TV is glued and in the way.
 I took a large heavy duty hammer to separate the left and right sides from the TV.
 The hammer I used is not the type used for removing nails on the other side of the tool.
 That hammer is too weak.
-I used the hammer that is like the one Thor uses.
+I used the hammer akin to a small sledgehammer like the one Thor uses.
 (See Fig 13)

 If you desire, the particleboard scrap wood can be reused for making furniture.
 The husk of the TV’s cabinet can be converted to a table or cabinet for the new TV.